Learn more about how the Cal Poly Humboldt Library can help

 The HSU Digital Media Lab (DML) specializes in helping students and faculty create video, audio, photo, and web-based projects.
-We have equipment to borrow, including cameras, microphones, virtual reality goggles, a 3D scanner, and many accessories.
+We have equipment to borrow, including cameras, microphones, virtual reality goggles, and many accessories.
 We also have computers with production and editing software available to all students, all day (located in the Library Makerspace, third floor of the Library).

 The DML also offers instruction on learning and managing the equipment and programs needed to create digital media projects.
 Through regular SkillShops and special events, the DML is the place on campus to learn about digital media.

 Interested in assigning digital media projects in your class?
 Not sure where to start?
 Looking for some inspiration for new ideas?
 The DML is focused on promoting hands-on connected learning experiences where students learn how to communicate using digital media, moving beyond essays and multiple choice to gain experience in creating their own interest-driven projects to connect with the curriculum.

 Contact us to learn more and consult with Tim Miller, the Digital Media & Learning Librarian: firstname.lastname@example.org, x4959.

 Choosing software that your students can access and use to meet the learning outcomes for your course can be tricky.
 The DML has created a toolkit to help you with this process, called Using Free & Open Tools.
 This toolkit guides you through the process of selecting software that your students can use to create digital projects including innovative projects like virtual reality.
 This toolkit helps you to focus on the learning outcomes for your course instead of getting lost in the weeds of a specific technology or medium.
 Often, the best option for your students and assignment is not what most folks will say is the best option for that particular medium.